-adduced testimony from witnesses during the July 7, 2015 evidentiary hearing regarding the documents that were required to approve the RIF.
-Allen Lew, who served as the City Administrator in 2011, testified regarding the process for obtaining the RIF Approval Forms and for procuring signatures for its concurrence.
-In addition, the AJ considered the testimony of Human Resource Specialist, Lewis Clark Norman.
-Norman also provided testimony relative to the documents that were required to conduct the RIF, the realignment process, and the procedure for reviewing each document for accuracy.
-After analyzing the evidence, the AJ held that Agency met is burden of proof in establishing that it followed the proper procedures for conducting the RIF.
+Administrator in 2011, testified regarding the process for obtaining the RIF Approval Form and for procuring signatures for its concurrence.9 In addition, the AJ considered the testimony of Human Resource Specialist, Lewis Clark Norman.
+Norman also provided testimony relative to the documents that were required to conduct the RIF, the realignment process, and the procedure for reviewing each document for accuracy.10 After considering the documentary and testimonial evidence, the AJ concluded that the required RIF documents were complete, authentic, and timely.
 Although he disagrees with the AJ's findings, Employee's claims regarding the concurrence and approval of the RIF were satisfactorily addressed.

-Job Sharing and Reduced Hours In his Petition for Review, Employee maintains that the AJ erred in failing to address his argument that Agency did not consider job sharing or reduced hours when it conducted the RIF.
-He claims that "the purported rationale for the RIF, lack of work, would fall within the types of scenarios in which job sharing or reduced hours would be appropriate to apply in order to allow employees to share in the shortage of work without losing their jobs."
-Under D.C.
+Job Sharing and Reduced Hours

+Employee maintains that the AJ erred in failing to address his argument that Agency did not consider job sharing or reduced hours when it conducted the RIF.
+He claims that "the purported rationale for the RIF, lack of work, would fall within the types of scenarios in which job sharing or reduced hours would be appropriate to apply in order to allow employees to share in the shortage of work without losing their jobs."11 Under D.C.
 Official Code § 1-624.02(a)(4) and District Personnel Manual ("DPM") § 2404, when a RIF is conducted, an agency may consider job sharing and reduced hours for employees separated pursuant to the RIF.
-DPM § 2403.2 states that "[a]n agency may, within its budget authorization, take appropriate action, prior to planning a reduction in force, to minimize the adverse impact on employees or the agency." &lt;sup>13 Evidentiary Hearing Transcript, pgs.
-11-16 (July 7, 2015). &lt;sup>14 Petition for Review, p.
-9.
+DPM § 2403.2 states that "[a]n agency may, within its budget authorization, take appropriate action, prior to planning a reduction in force, to minimize the adverse impact on employees or the agency."